kandluis/sublime-text-merlin/README.md

-# Merlin for Sublime Text 3
+# Merlin 2 for Sublime Text 3

+This fork of Sublime-Text-Merlin brings support for Merlin 2.
+It should be considered alpha quality.

 ## About

 This plugin for Sublime Text 3 allows you to analyse OCaml source code, autocomplete and infer types while writing.
 It checks automatically for syntax or typing errors.